 Our STEM-accredited program provides intensive preparation to make sure our graduates are ready to help companies use this data to their advantage.
 And the numbers prove it.
-With a placement rate of 100 percent for domestic students, the entrance to Hough Hall is often filled with recruiters from consulting firms, government agencies, industry firms, and others trying to find the next standout employee from our program’s population.
+With a class of 2022 placement rate of 93 percent, the entrance to Hough Hall is often filled with recruiters from consulting firms, government agencies, industry firms, and others trying to find the next standout employee from our program’s population.

 Our Graduates are in Demand

 Graduates of our program leave with skills that are in high demand.
 Students gain the necessary skills to become a Data Analyst, IT Manager, Information Systems Specialist, or many other careers.

 The demand for these positions continues to increase.
 As management executives see the value of information systems and supply chain principles, it makes graduates from our program more valuable to their companies and opens doors for future opportunities.
 But it’s not just about providing the skills.
 Through rigorous preparation, our programs develop confidence in students that they can thrive in their desired industry.